-DigLibArts offers technical assistance, project planning help, and funding for Whittier faculty, librarians, and professional library staff to develop digital pedagogies and research projects.
+DigLibArts offers technical assistance, project planning help, and funding for Whittier faculty to develop digital pedagogies and research projects.
 We encourage you to apply: our goal is to assist as many Whittier College community members as possible.
-If you are unsure whether your idea is fundable, please don’t hesitate to contact any member of the Steering Committee.
-Sonia Chaidez (firstname.lastname@example.org) or Anne Cong-Huyen (email@example.com) would love to help you imagine a new digital assignment which you can seek funding to implement.
+If you are unsure whether your idea is fundable, please don’t hesitate to contact any member of the Steering Committee: Andrea Rehn, Bill Kronholm, or Nat Zappia.
+Also, explore our blog and our teaching resources to learn about projects funded in the past.

 - small stipends to support your time and willingness to learn, design, and implement a new digital project or assignment in a course